 Transform complex data, at scale, using multiple data access options (Apache Hive, Apache Pig) for batch (MR2) or fast in-memory (Apache Spark) processing.
 Process streaming data as it arrives in your cluster via Spark Streaming.

 Analysts interact with full-fidelity data on the fly with Apache Impala (incubating), the analytic database for Hadoop.
 With Impala, analysts experience BI-quality SQL performance and functionality plus compatibility with all the leading BI tools.

 Using Cloudera Search, an integration of Hadoop and Apache Solr, analysts can accelerate the process of discovering patterns in data in all amounts and formats, especially when combined with Impala.

 With Hadoop, analysts and data scientists have the flexibility to develop and iterate on advanced statistical models using a mix of partner technologies as well as open source frameworks like Apache Spark.

 CDH: Built on Open Source and Open Standards

 CDH is based entirely on open standards for long-term architecture.
-And as the main curator of open standards in Hadoop, Cloudera has a track record of bringing new open source solutions into its platform (such as Apache Spark, Apache HBase, and Apache Parquet) that are eventually adopted by the community.
+And as the main curator of open standards in Hadoop, Cloudera has a track record of bringing new open source solutions into its platform (such as Apache Spark, Apache HBase, and Apache Parquet) that are eventually adopted by the entire ecosystem.